Battle of Manila (1899): First shots

 Sources generally agree that the first shots were fired by Private William Walter Grayson (1876, England – 1941, San Francisco), an Englishman who had migrated to Nebraska with his parents c.
 1890.
 Having worked as a hostler, he had enlisted as a volunteer soldier in Lincoln, Nebraska, in May 1898, a month after the Spanish–American War erupted, and had deployed with his unit to the Philippines in June 1898.
 Grayson's unit, the First Nebraska Volunteer Infantry under Colonel John M. Stotsenburg, had been encamped in Santa Mesa, Manila, since December 5, 1898.
 During their encampment, there had been incidents on and around the San Juan Bridge, located just to the east of their encampment area.

 On the morning of February 4, Stotsenburg said, "Your orders are to hold the village.
 If any armed men come into our lines order them out.
 If they persist in coming, summon enough men to arrest them.
 In case an advance in force is made, fall back to the pipeline outpost and resist the occupation of the village by all means in your power, calling on these headquarters for assistance."
 In a report later that day, Lt.
 Burt D. Wheedon wrote, "On the morning of February 4 the insurgents ordered our men to move out of town (Santol), and upon their refusal to do so the former said that they would bring a body of men and drive them back when night came."
 Lt.
 Wheedon took charge of an outpost on Santol road at seven in the evening and, at 7:30, gave orders saying, "No armed insurgents to enter the town or vicinity ...
 Halt all armed persons who attempted to advance from the direction of the insurgents' lines which lie between blockhouses 6 and 7 and the San Juan Bridge and order them back to their lines.
 If they refused to go, arrest them if possible, or if this was impossible, fire upon them...
 Patrol each of the roads leading to Blockhouses 6 and 7 for 100 yards every half hour."
 (Blockhouse 6 was located on the city line just southeast of what is now Santol Street.
 Blockhouse 7 was about 100 yd north-northeast of a point where the water pipe crossed Santol road.).

-On the evening of February 4, Private William W. Grayson fired the first shot of the Philippine-American War at the corner of Sociego Street and Tomas Arguelles Street.
-A study done by Ronnie Miravite Casalmir places the event at this corner, not at Sociego-Silencio where they erroneously have the marker.
+On the evening of February 4, Private William W. Grayson fired the first shot of the Philippine-American War.
+A study by Ronnie Miravite Casalmir places this event at the corner of Sociego Street and Tomas Arguelles Street, not at Sociego-Silencio where the marker is erroneously located.